xmacan/plugin_flowview/README.md

 Before you start, with this version of Flowview, you have to ensure that you are at MariaDB 10.5 or above.
 Cacti has been shown to support MariaDB upto 11.4.x.
 MySQL 8.0+ is required.
-Unfortunatly, MySQL does not support Aria Tables and will therfore have lower performance than MariaDB for scanning data.
+Unfortunately, MySQL does not support Aria Tables and will therefore have lower performance than MariaDB for scanning data.

 Then, Install flowview just like any other plugin, just copy it into the plugin directory, and Use Console > Plugin Management to Install and Enable.